senzing-garage/knowledge-base/HOWTO/set-aws-rds-force-scaling-capacity.md

-# HOWTO Set AWS RDS force-scaling-capacity
+# How to set AWS RDS force-scaling-capacity

 ## The issue